- What makes WriteShop Primary unique?

 - Can I teach without a Teacher’s Guide?

 - Does WriteShop Primary teach grammar and spelling?

 - Is WriteShop Primary compatible with classical or Charlotte Mason models?

 [trx_title type=”3″ style=”regular” id=”Q1″]What makes WriteShop Primary unique?[/trx_title]

 WriteShop Primary is able to teach even the youngest child how to plan and write (or dictate) a simple story.
 Because the hands-on games and activities appeal to the way young children learn best, they’re able to grasp and apply simple writing concepts while having lots of fun along the way!

-It’s important not to bore an older child by making her do kindergarten-level work to learn a concept that later books will revisit in a more age-appropriate way.
-This Placement Guide will help, but if you’re debating between two levels, base your decision on your student’s ability to think and reason, rather than her ability to write independently.
+You don’t want to bore older children with kindergarten-level work when later books will revisit concepts in a more age-appropriate way.
+This Placement Guide will help, but if you’re debating between two levels, base your decision on your student’s ability to think and reason, rather than their ability to write independently.

-You may be able to teach them together using either Book B or Book C, depending on their ages.
-Activities called “Smaller Steps” and “Flying Higher” allow you to quickly and easily tailor each lesson to children who are working at different levels.
-If your young ones are too far apart in age or ability to work at the same level, WriteShop Primary makes it possible to teach two or more children using different books.
+You may be able to teach them together using either Book B or Book C. Activities called “Smaller Steps” and “Flying Higher” let you easily tailor each lesson to children working at different levels.
+When young ones are too far apart in age or ability to work at the same level, WriteShop Primary makes it possible to teach two or more children in different books.
 For example, you might have: